Regularization Matters: A Nonparametric Perspective on Overparametrized Neural Network: -REGULARIZED GRADIENT DESCENT FOR NOISY DATA

 Without any regularization, GD overfits the training data and the estimation error is bounded away from zero.
 Instead, we propose using the $\ell_2$-regularized gradient descent defined as

 where $\eta_1,\eta_2>0$ are step sizes, and $\mu>0$ is a tuning parameter.
 It can be easily seen that \eqref{modifiedgd} is the GD update rule on the following loss function

-$\ell_2$ regularization has long been used in training neural networks and is equivalent to ``weight decay'' \citep{krogh1992simple} when using GD \citep{loshchilov2017decoupled}.
-The $\ell_2$ regularization is also considered in theoretical analysis of training overparametrized neural networks as a way to improve generalization \citep{wei2019regularization, hu2020simple}.
+The $\ell_2$ regularization has long been used in practical training neural networks and is equivalent to ``weight decay'' \citep{krogh1992simple} when using GD \citep{loshchilov2017decoupled}.
+In the NTK literature, $\ell_2$ regularization is also considered as a way to improve generalization \citep{wei2019regularization, hu2020simple}.
+However, we are among the first to directly analyze the $\ell_2$-regularized GD trajectories of overparametrized neural networks and show its connection to kernel ridge regression using NTK.
 In the rest of this work, we use subscript $D$ to denote the variables under the regularized GD (\ref{modifiedgd}), e.g., $\bu_D(k)$ for the predictions at the $k$-th iteration.

 \begin{theorem} Let $\lambda_0$ be the largest number such that with probability at least $1-\delta_n$, $\lambda_{\min}(\bH^\infty)\geq \lambda_0$, and $\delta_n \rightarrow 0$ as $n$ goes to infinity\footnote{Potential dependency of $\lambda_0$ on $n$ is suppressed for notational simplicity.}.
-For sufficiently large $n$, suppose $\mu \asymp n^{\frac{d-1}{2d-1}}$, $\eta_1 \asymp \eta_2 = o(n^{-\frac{3d-1}{2d-1}})$, $\tau=O(1)$, $m\geq \tau^{-2}{\rm ploy}(n,\lambda_0^{-1})$, and the iteration number $k$ satisfies $\log \rbr{{\rm ploy}_1(n,\tau,1/\lambda_0)} \lesssim \eta_2\mu k \lesssim \log \rbr{{\rm ploy}_2(\tau,1/n,\sqrt{m})}$.
-Then we have
+For sufficiently large $n$, suppose $\mu \asymp n^{\frac{d-1}{2d-1}}$, $\eta_1 \asymp \eta_2 = o(n^{-\frac{3d-1}{2d-1}})$, $\tau=O(1)$, $m\geq \tau^{-2}{\rm ploy}(n,\lambda_0^{-1})$, and the iteration number $k$ satisfies $\log \rbr{{\rm ploy}_1(n,\tau,1/\lambda_0)} \lesssim \eta_2\mu k \lesssim \log \rbr{{\rm ploy}_2(\tau,1/n,\sqrt{m})}.$ Then we have

 for some constant $C>0$.
 Moreover, during the training process, the mean squared loss satisfies \end{theorem} In the above theorem, three upper bounds are provided.
-In \eqref{thmwithpstate1}, we provide an upper bound on the difference between the prediction using one-hidden-layer neural networks and the prediction obtained by \eqref{eqsolukrr}, which converges to zero as the sample size goes to infinity.
+In \eqref{thmwithpstate1}, we provide an upper bound on the difference between the prediction using one-hidden-layer neural networks and that obtained by \eqref{eqsolukrr}, which converges to zero as the sample size goes to infinity.
 This indicates that the $\ell_2$ penalty on neural network weights has similar effects to penalizing the RKHS norm as in (\ref{regpro}).
 Combining \eqref{thmwithpstate1} and Theorem \ref{thmkrr}, we can conclude that the $\ell_2$-regularized one-hidden-layer ReLU neural network recovers the true function on the training data points $\bx_1,\ldots,\bx_n$.

 In \eqref{thmwithpstate2}, we provide an upper bound on the distance between the weight matrix at the $k$-th iteration and the ``decayed'' initialization $\bW_D(0)$.
 Under the conditions in Theorem \ref{thm:withPenalty}, their distance measured in Frobenius norm is bounded by some constant depending on the underlying true function.
 Unlike the results in \cite{arora2019fine}, the upper bound presented in \eqref{thmwithpstate2} {does not} depend on data.
 Therefore, as long as the underlying function is within the RKHS generated by NTK, the total movement of all the weights is not large even if the data observed are corrupted by noises.